 Before you head out and start searching for this flashlight, make sure you get the 2nd generation with the copper pill.
 We reviewed both the original Lumintop Tool 2.0 Ti and the Lumintop Tool 2.0 Ti Upgraded.

 The Tool 2.0 titanium has 4 output modes which is the best balance between too few and too many outputs.
-Turbo is even able to produce almost 1000 lumens at start (974 lumens measured) with a 14500 battery, but drops very quickly because of the heat and battery drain.
+Turbo is even able to produce almost 1000 lumens at the start (974 lumens measured) with a 14500 battery but drops very quickly because of the heat and battery drain.